Zack de la Rocha: Rage Against the Machine reunion

 Rumors that Rage Against the Machine could reunite at the Coachella Valley Music and Arts Festival were circulating in mid-January 2007 and were confirmed on January 22.
 The band was confirmed to be headlining the final day of Coachella 2007.
 Rage Against the Machine, as a full band, headlined the final day of the 2007 Coachella Valley Music and Arts Festival on April 29.
 The band played in front of a Zapatista Army of National Liberation (EZLN) backdrop to the largest crowds of the festival.
-The performance was initially thought to be a one-off, but this turned out not to be the case.
-The band played 7 more shows in the United States in 2007, and in January 2008, they played their first shows outside the US as part of the Big Day Out Festival in Australia and New Zealand.
+The performance was initially thought to be a one-off, but the band played seven more shows in the United States in 2007, and in January 2008, they played their first shows outside the US as part of the Big Day Out Festival in Australia and New Zealand.
 The band continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago and the Reading and Leeds Festivals.
 In a 2008 interview, de la Rocha said this of the relationship between him, Commerford, Wilk and Morello:

-Later in 2011, de la Rocha and the rest of Rage Against the Machine reunited for one final show, headlining, LA Rising July 30, 2011.
+Later in 2011, de la Rocha and the rest of Rage Against the Machine reunited to headline LA Rising on July 30, 2011.
 The show filled the LA Coliseum.

 A second reunion tour was announced for the spring of 2020.
 The band was scheduled to perform 52 shows (39 in the United States, 5 in Canada, and 8 in Europe) from March 26 to September 12 but were forced to postpone the tour until 2022 amid the COVID-19 pandemic.
 The tour was eventually cancelled after de la Rocha tore his Achilles tendon halfway through the second show.